Rafucho25/numeric-keyboard-amazfit-devices/README.md

 ## How to install

-* Download the folder assets and utils and replace them in your zeus project(Place the utils folder at the same level as the assets).
+* Download the utils folder at the same level as the page folder.

 ## How it works